The world's rarest sea lion species.

-New Zealand sea lions are in trouble – without protection, they could be functionally extinct by 2035.
+New Zealand sea lions are in trouble – without protection, they are threatened with extinction

 Sea lions need more protection, not less, to halt their decline towards extinction.

 We have a global responsibility to act now to prevent NZ sea lions from going extinct.
-This is our Taonga species, they live only here in New Zealand – if they disappear from our shores, they’re gone forever.
+They are taonga species, they live only here in New Zealand – if they disappear from our shores, they’re gone forever.

 Sea lions are classified by DOC as ‘nationally critical’ – the same level of threat as Māui dolphins and kakapo.

 In 2015, the New Zealand sea lion was moved from "vulnerable" to the more serious "endangered" category on the International Union for the Conservation of Nature's Red List.

 They are the world’s most threatened sea lion species, with fewer than 10,000 individuals remaining.
 At the largest breeding area on the Auckland Islands, pup numbers have declined more by more than 50% since 1998.